-- ☐ Complete a thorough Needs Assessment with the consumer to understand the consumer's medical, prescription, and financial needs. - Recommend the best plan suited for the consumer based on those needs. - Explain how the consumer's needs are being met by this plan. - ☐ Review the Summary of Benefits page by page with the consumer. - Place additional emphasis on the copayment and coinsurance topics. - Advise the consumer whether or not the particular benefit plan has an annual limit on the maximum out-of-pocket amount of cost sharing for in-network and out-of-network services (if applicable)
+- Complete a thorough Needs Assessment with the consumer to understand the consumer's medical, prescription, and financial needs. - Recommend the best plan suited for the consumer based on those needs. - Explain how the consumer's needs are being met by this plan. - □ Review the Summary of Benefits page by page with the consumer. - Place additional emphasis on the copayment and coinsurance topics. - Advise the consumer whether or not the particular benefit plan has an annual limit on the maximum out-of-pocket amount of cost sharing for in-network and out-of-network services (if applicable)

-- o Inform the consumer that a Medicare Advantage plan may limit the annual out-of-pocket maximum a member pay for cost sharing. - Notify the consumer that there are no limits on the out-of-pocket spending for cost sharing in Medicare Part A and Part B. - ☐ Thoroughly explain (multiple times, if needed) plan's benefits, coverages, limitations, and rules including copays, coinsurance, provider network, Coverage Gap, and Part D Penalty.

-- Explain that Health Maintenance Organization (HMO), Health Maintenance Organization Point-of-Sale (HMO-POS), and Preferred Provider Organization (PPO) plans have a contracted network of doctors, specialists, hospitals, and pharmacies. - Ensure that the consumer is aware whether or not the plan requires a Primary Care Physician (PCP) referral for specialist visits. - Utilize the Plan Provider Directory and/or contact the provider directly to verify that they are in- network. - □ Verify enrollee's medication coverage.
+- Inform the consumer that a Medicare Advantage plan may limit the annual out-of-pocket maximum a member pay for cost sharing. - Notify the consumer that there are no limits on the out-of-pocket spending for cost sharing in Medicare Part A and Part B. - Thoroughly explain (multiple times, if needed) plan's benefits, coverages, limitations, and rules including copays, coinsurance, provider network, Coverage Gap, and Part D Penalty. - Explain the service area, prescription drug formulary, coverage gap, catastrophic coverage, and tiers. - Confirm the enrollee's providers are participating in the plan. - Disclose how in-network and out-of-network differ and research whether the consumer's provider(s) would be in-network or out-ofnetwork. - Explain that Health Maintenance Organization (HMO), Health Maintenance Organization Point-of-Sale (HMO-POS), and Preferred Provider Organization (PPO) plans have a contracted network of doctors, specialists, hospitals, and pharmacies. - Ensure that the consumer is aware whether or not the plan requires a Primary Care Physician (PCP) referral for specialist visits. - Utilize the Plan Provider Directory and/or contact the provider directly to verify that they are in- network. - Verify enrollee's medication coverage.
 Can use online search tools available to you or reference www.medicare.gov.
 Provide tier level and any restrictions (i.e., prior authorization, quantity limit, step therapy).
 Also, explain preferred vs. non-preferred pharmacy, if applicable.

-- Be sure to inquire about any assistance they may require or receive for paying medical or prescription costs. - If a consumer receives Medicaid or Low Income Subsidy (LIS) costsharing help, do not guarantee a particular copayment or coinsurance cost to the consumer - advise them the State will determine the level of cost-sharing help. - ☐ Thoroughly cover all COSTS involved with the plan (copay, deductible, premium, etc.).

-☐ Urge clients to contact YOU or the Plan (NOT CMS) with any questions or issues.

-■ FOLLOW-UP after the appointment to be sure they still understand the plan.
+- Be sure to inquire about any assistance they may require or receive for paying medical or prescription costs. - If a consumer receives Medicaid or Low Income Subsidy (LIS) costsharing help, do not guarantee a particular copayment or coinsurance cost to the consumer - advise them the State will determine the level of cost-sharing help. - □ Thoroughly cover all COSTS involved with the plan (copay, deductible, premium, etc.). - □ Ensure that the chosen plan is the best option for your client. - If the beneficiary must qualify or elect a certain benefit, ensure that is clear. - Conduct a final review of the enrollment form and confirm all information is complete. - Verify the enrollee understands all necessary components of the plan. - Thoroughly review the pre-enrollment checklist (PECL), including effect on current coverage. - Urge clients to contact YOU or the Plan (NOT CMS) with any questions or issues. - FOLLOW-UP after the appointment to be sure they don't have questions and still understand crucial elements of the plan.